Tightrope (novel)

-It is about a teen girl named Ashley who does well at school and helps her sick mother through the day.
-However, she leads a double life.
-Her other name is Cindy, and Cindy likes to sneak out and graffiti her name on large, untouched walls; it's her release.
-Unfortunately someone discovers her secret and is leaving nasty letters and horrible things in her backyard.
-Will she ever be able to live normal life again?
-Without these fears she will die and never ever live a happy life again.
+Tightrope is about a teen girl named Ashley who has good grades and aids her sick mother through the day.
+However, Ashley also has another identity using the pseudonym 'Cindy' under which she often sneaks out and graffiti's her name on large city walls.
+Ashley uses her secret identity 'Cindy' as an escape from her complicated home life.
+However, someone discovers her secret and is leaving upsetting letters and animal remains in her backyard.
+Ashley wonders if she will ever be able to live normal life again and due to her fears, she feels that she won't live a happy life.